1. Introduction#

-Traditionally, every programming journey starts with the printing of a “Hello, World”-like greeting.
+Traditionally, every programming journey starts by printing a “Hello, world”-like greeting.
 Let’s then get it over with asap:

 cat("My hovercraft is full of eels.\n") # `\n` == newline